GoFundMe removes Israel Folau's fundraising campaign for breaching terms of service

 "I suppose a big issue is why does he need to raise money from other people?
 He is pretty well off himself.
 The core case could earn him $10 million.
 To use other people's money to earn $10 million," Koch said.

-"It could earn $10 million but it could also cost $3 million," Mr Iles countered.
+"It could earn $10 million but it could also cost $3 million," Iles countered.

 "Firstly, what is the point of the fundraising campaign?
 Is it for money?
 It is actually about creating a grassroots support network.
 It's more about PR for the case, it's more about raising the profile of the case.